kingh0730/build_from_the_stack/data/inputs_gen/dsl/dsl_prompt_2_examples_intro.md

-Examples of a valid function that generates a valid input for a question:
+Examples of a valid function written in the DSL that generates a valid input for a question: